danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 		FROM q1
 		WHERE q1.Row_Num = 1;

-  ## Yearly Pricing Query for Microsoft (MSFT): Yearly_Ticker_Pricing_Query.sql
+  ## Yearly Pricing Query: Yearly_Ticker_Pricing_Query.sql

-  Lest's query yearly pricing for MSFT and observe the results.
+  Lest's query the yearly pricing view for the MSFT ticker and observe the results.

   	SELECT
       	    Ticker,